prethora/tbdliquids_options_docs/README.md

 * **buttons** (default)

   This looks like the current input for Shopify options, with the first button selected by default.
 Each item can either have a fixed value, or a custom value with a configurable `caption` and `range`.
-Only this type of option can be set as *trackable* with the field `track` set to `true` - more on this below.
+Only this type of option can be set as *trackable* with the field `track` set to `true`, which automatically generates variants for each combination of trackable choices - more on this below.

 * **checkbox**

   Can be on or off, used for addons.
 Has an `included` field which can be set to `true` in which case the checkbox is selected and cannot be unselected - used for the `mysteryFlavor` option on flavor packs and the `usbCCable` option on the `Caliburn A2 Starter Bundle` product.

+* **checkbox-group**

+  Similar to **checkbox**, but a group of checkboxes - the indivual checkboxes act as individual items of the group option - the exception being that for this option type multiple items can be selected instead of just one.

 * **select**